jzlianglu/pykaldi2/bin/README.md

    The script that dumps log-likelihoods for scroing.

+8. train\_chain.py

+   A lattice-free MMI (LFMMI) training script for a LSTM based acoustic model.
+This is only the beta version, and it does not work better than the lattice-based apporach in the toolkit yet.
+We need to develop a new dataloader that prepare minibatches suitable for LFMMI.

 ## Reference

 Liang Lu, "[A Transformer with Interleaved Self-attention and Convolution for Hybrid Acoustic Models](https://arxiv.org/abs/1910.10352)", arxiv, 2019